 How Moist Heat Helps Increase Breastmilk Supply

 When you are trying to increase milk supply you should breastfeed or pump often.
 You should aim to breastfeed or pump 8-10 times per day with a new baby, and be sure to completely empty the breast each time.
 Milk left in the breast is a signal telling your body to decrease milk production.
-Moist heat can to save the day!
-(Buy Rachel's Remedy Breastfeeding Relief Packs here)
+Moist heat can save the day.

 When it comes to resolving breastfeeding pain and discomfort, moist heat is a nursing mom’s best friend!
 It’s safe, natural, and most importantly -- it’s effective.
-If you’ve suffered from any of the problems above, chances are your OBGYN or International Board Certified Lactation Consultant (IBCLC) recommended you use moist heat to help resolve your problem, as moist heat is the most widely recommended remedy to help treat breastfeeding issues.
+If you’ve suffered from any of the problems above, chances are your OBGYN, International Board Certified Lactation Consultant (IBCLC), mom, aunt, or friend, recommended you use moist heat to help resolve your problem, as moist heat is the most widely recommended remedy to help treat breastfeeding issues.
 Moist heat is a miracle for breastfeeding moms as far as we are concerned, and we have the research to back it up.

 If you’re wondering how and why moist heat is so effective at battling these common breastfeeding problems and increasing milk supply, the science behind it is quite simple.
 Moist heat improves blood circulation because heat prompts blood to rise to the surface of the skin.
 Stronger circulation means more oxygen and nutrients are being delivered to the targeted area, and heat also helps relax veins and arteries to reduce or prevent constriction.
 Moist heat is especially effective because the moisture allows heat to penetrate the skin on a deeper level and more quickly than dry heat alone.
 If you’ve ever dealt with any breastfeeding discomforts, you know you want relief delivered as quickly and easily as possible!